martinosorb/herding-spikes/interpolatingDetection/Readme.md

 Reference: J.-O. Muthmann, H. Amin, E. Sernagor, A. Maccione, D. Panas, L. Berdondini, U.S. Bhalla, M.H.
 Hennig MH (2015).
 [Spike detection for large neural populations using high density multielectrode arrays](http://journal.frontiersin.org/article/10.3389/fninf.2015.00028/abstract).
 Front.
 Neuroinform.
 9:28. doi: 10.3389/fninf.2015.00028.

 Note this implementation is currently only compatible with the old .brw file format used by 3Brain to store Biocam4096 recordings with Brainwave 2.0.

-A generic version with a python interface will be ready shortly.
+A generic version with a python interface is under development, preliminary code can be found in [Albert Puente's repository](https://github.com/albertpuente/herding-spikes/tree/detection-cpp/interpolatingDetection).

 ## Installation and use